Skip to main content

 Can machine learning models hallucinate letters that aren't there?

 This is a risk for models that are trained on letterforms.
-We strongly recommend that participants guard against the risk of hallucination in their models and, will review all submissions with this in mind.
+We strongly recommend that participants guard against the risk of hallucination in their models, and will review all submissions with this in mind.

 What is papyrus and how is it made?